mworion/MountWizzard4/docs/source/install_python.rst

 Windows
 -------
-Depending on your Windows version please download the installer for 3.7.6 from:
+Depending on your Windows version please download or directly run the web installer for 3.7.6
+from:

 https://www.python.org/ftp/python/3.7.6/python-3.7.6-amd64-webinstall.exe